jamumford/ECHR_Article6_ADM_Ascribe/README.md

 ### Acknowledgements

 We would like to thank all the annotators who contributed to this dataset, providing invaluable insights into the cases related to Article 6 from the ECtHR.
+This work was supported by Towards Turing 2.0 under the EPSRC Grant D-ACAD-052 & The Alan Turing Institute.

 ## Contact